sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - Configure a rsyslog plugin with rsyslog.
 - For logs raised by host processes, configure this plugin at host.
 - For logs raised by processes inside the container, configure for rsyslog.d running inside the container.
-- The plugin could be configured per process or group of processes.
+- The plugin is configured per event source or many or all.
+An event source could be one or multiple processes.
-- Provide the regex patterns to use for matching events as i/p to the plugin (*list of patterns for a process*).
 - The plugin could be running in multiple instances.
 - Each plugin instance receives messasges **only** for processes that it is configured for.
+- The plugin is provided with the list of regex patterns to use for matching messages.
+Each pattern is associated with the name of event source and the tag, which is unique within the source.
-- For messages that match a pattern, retrieve parameters of interest and fire event using event reporter API.
+- For messages that match a pattern, retrieve parameters of interest per regex and fire event using event reporter API.
+- The event reporting API is called with event source & tag from matching regex and data parsed out from message.
 - The rsyslog plugin binary, which does the parsing & reporting is a single binary in host, shared/used by all plugins.
 - The rsyslog plugin binary being under host control, ensures a single/unified behavior across all.
+This is critical as event exporters and receivers are running across multiple containers and host.
 - The unit tests can use hardcoded log messages to validate regex.

 ![image](https://user-images.githubusercontent.com/47282725/157343412-6c4a6519-c27b-459b-896b-7875d8f952b8.png)